ibm-cloud-docs/solution-tutorials/solution-template.md

 This paragraph only appears in the iOS documentation {: ios}

-And this paragraph only appears in the iOS documentation {: android}
+And this paragraph only appears in the Android documentation {: android}

 ## Second Objective